Dysport®

 Dysport is a cosmetic injectable neurotoxin called botulinum toxin that is FDA-approved to treat moderate to severe frown lines (the glabellar lines), forehead wrinkles, and crow’s feet (lines around the eyes).
 Dysport works by essentially “freezing” the nerve signals to overactive facial muscles.
 This reduction in muscle activity then reduces the appearance of dynamic wrinkles on the face, helping to smooth the skin’s surface.
 The cosmetic effects of Dysport last for 3 to 4 months.
 Dysport treatment, like other injectable neurotoxins, should always be performed by an expert injector and board-certified dermatologist, like Dr. Michele Green in NYC.
 Treatment with an experienced medical professional helps guarantee that the cosmetic results are satisfactory and the potential for encountering unwanted side effects is limited.
 Dr. Green was among the first dermatologists in New York City to offer injectable neurotoxin treatment to her patients for facial rejuvenation.
 She will work with you to create a customized treatment plan for your injections that best suits your unique needs and personal aesthetic goals.

-What are Dysport Injections used for?
+What is Dysport used for?

 Dysport is FDA-approved to treat moderate to severe frown lines between your eyebrows (the glabellar lines), forehead wrinkles, and crow’s feet (lines around the eyes).
 Dysport is a liquid injectable neurotoxin, botulinum toxin type A, that essentially “freezes” targeted nerve signals to overactive facial muscles.
 This reduces the appearance of dynamic facial wrinkles.
 Dynamic wrinkles are those that are formed by the repetitive contraction of facial muscles used to make common facial expressions.
 Over time, the repetitive facial muscle movement causes fine lines and deeper facial wrinkles to become etched into the skin.
 By limiting the movement of the facial muscles that contribute to creating fine lines, Dysport treatment is the most effective non-invasive cosmetic procedure for reducing the appearance of dynamic facial wrinkles, including on the forehead and around the eyes.